Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 ## `keyvault` Command
 The `keyvault` command has the following sub-commands:
 ```
-  add   Add a credentials json as a secret to Azure...
+  add   Add a credentials config file as a secret to...
   del   Delete a secret from Azure KeyVault
   list  List secret ids and metadata in an Azure...
 ```
 The following subcommands require `--keyvault-*` and `--aad-*` options in order to work.
-Alternatively, you can specify these in the `credentials.json` file, but these options are mutually exclusive of other properties.
+Alternatively, you can specify these in the `credentials.yaml` file, but these options are mutually exclusive of other properties.
 Please refer to the
 [Azure KeyVault and Batch Shipyard guide](74-batch-shipyard-azure-keyvault.md) for more information.
-* `add` will add the specified credentials json as a secret to an Azure KeyVault.
-A valid credentials json must be specified as an option.
+* `add` will add the specified credentials config file as a secret to an Azure KeyVault.
+A valid credentials config file must be specified as an option.
-  * `NAME` argument is required which is the name of the secret associated with the credentials json to store in the KeyVault
+  * `NAME` argument is required which is the name of the secret associated with the credentials config to store in the KeyVault
 * `del` will delete a secret from the Azure KeyVault
   * `NAME` argument is required which is the name of the secret to delete from the KeyVault